-Plan Category (1) Number of Securities to be Issued upon Exercise of Outstanding Options (2) Weighted-Average Exercise Price of Outstanding Options (3) Number of Securities Remaining Available for Future Issuances under the Equity Compensation Plans Equity compensation plans approved by security holders 1,850,273 \$ 59.02 4,169,221 Equity compensation plans not approved by security holders - Total 1,850,273 \$ 59.02 4,169,221
+(3) Number of (1) Securities Number of Remaining Available Securities to be (2) for Future Issued upon Weighted-Average Issuances under the Exercise of Exercise Price of Equity Compensation Plan Category Outstanding Options Outstanding Options Plans Equity compensation plans approved by security holders 1,850,273 \$ 59.02 4,169,221 Equity compensation plans not approved by security holders Total 1,850,273 \$ 59.02 4,169,221

 - (1) The number is comprised of 1,243,037 stock options, 525,391 performance shares and 81,845 restricted shares. - (2) The weighted-average exercise price relates only to the 1,243,037 stock options.
-Performance and restricted shares do not have an exercise price and, therefore, are not included in this calculation.
+Performance and restricted shares do not have an exercise price and, therefore, are not included in this calculation. - (3) Excludes shares reflected in the column titled "Number of Securities to be Issued upon Exercise of Outstanding Options."